Woodhenge: Discovery

-Woodhenge was believed to be identified from an aerial photograph taken by Squadron Leader (later group captain) Gilbert Insall, VC, in 1926, during the same period that an aerial archaeology survey of Wessex by Alexander Keiller and OGS Crawford (Archaeology Officer for the Ordnance Survey) was being undertaken.
-Although some sources attribute the identification of the henge to Crawford, Che credits the discovery to Insall.
+Woodhenge was believed to be identified from an aerial photograph taken by pilot and World War I veteran Gilbert Insall, VC, in 1926, during the same period that an aerial archaeology survey of Wessex by Alexander Keiller and O. G. S. Crawford (Archaeology Officer for the Ordnance Survey) was being undertaken.
+Although some sources attribute the identification of the henge to Crawford, he credits the discovery to Insall.

-In fact, the site had been previously found in the early 19th century, when it was described as an earthwork and thought to be a disc barrow.
+In fact, the site had been found in the early 19th century, when it was described as an earthwork and thought to be a disc barrow.
 It was originally called "Dough Cover".
-A professional excavation of the site was undertaken between 1926 and 1929 by Maud Cunnington and B.H.
-Cunnington.
+A professional excavation of the site was undertaken between 1926 and 1929 by Maud Cunnington and Ben Cunnington.
 They confirmed that it was a henge.

 Date

 Pottery from the excavation was identified as being consistent with the grooved ware style of the middle Neolithic, although later beaker sherds were also found.
 Thus, the structure was probably built during the period of cultural similarities commonly known as the Beaker.
 The Bell Beaker culture spans both the Late Neolithic and Britain's early Bronze Age and includes both the distinctive "bell beaker" type ceramic vessels for which the cultural grouping is known, and other local styles of pottery from the Late Neolithic and Early Bronze Age.

-While construction of the timber monument was probably earlier, the ditch has been dated to between 2470 and 2000 BC, which would be about the same time as, or slightly later than, construction of the stone circle at Stonehenge.
+While construction of the timber monument was probably earlier, the ditch has been dated to between 2470 and 2000 BCE, which would be about the same time as, or slightly later than, construction of the stone circle at Stonehenge.
 Radiocarbon dating of artefacts shows that the site was still in use around 1800 BC.